thetisproject/thetis/docs/source/demo_2d_channel.rst

     solver_obj.iterate()

-On the command line Thetis prints some statistics of the simulation:
+While the model is running, Thetis prints some statistics on the command line:

 .. code-block:: none